oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

    them.
  - In "Desktop Computing" mode, it detects if a node date has expired and asks to change its state into "Suspected".
+ - Can change "Suspected" resources into "Dead" after DEAD_SWITCH_TIME_  seconds.

 Judas
 -----

-This is the module dedicated to print and log every debugging, warning and error text.
+This is the module dedicated to print and log every debugging, warning and error messages.

 Leon
 ----

-This module is in charge of the frag of jobs.
-Other OAR modules or commands can ask to kill a job and this is Leon which perform that.
+This module is in charge to delete the jobs.
+Other OAR modules or commands can ask to kill a job and this is Leon which performs that.

 There are 2 frag types :

- - *normal* : Leon tries to connect to on the first node of the job and tell it to kill itself.
+ - *normal* : Leon tries to connect to the first node of the job and tell it to kill itself.
  - *exterminate* : after a timeout if the *normal* method did not succeeded then Leon notifies this case and clean up the database for these jobs.
+So OAR don't know what occured on the node and Suspects it.

 NodeChangeState
 ---------------

-This module is in charge of changing node states and check if there are jobs on these.
+This module is in charge of changing resource states and checking if there are jobs on these.

+It also checks all pending events in the table event_logs_.

 Scheduler
 ---------

-This module checks for each reservation job it validity and the moment to launch it.
-And it launches all gantt scheduler in the order of the priority of the database.
+This module checks for each reservation jobs if it is valid and launches them at the right time.

+Scheduler_ launches all gantt scheduler in the order of the priority specified in the database and update all visualization tables (gantt_jobs_predictions_visu_ and gantt_jobs_resources_visu_).

 Runner
 ------